Skip to main content

 Pre-migration checklist

-• API token with gatewayProviders:create + virtualKeys:create.
+• API token with modelProviders:update + virtualKeys:create at the same ORGANIZATION scope.
 Use the LangWatch UI → Settings → API Tokens.

 • Access to the upstream provider accounts (you’ll rebind their existing keys inside LangWatch).

-Step 1 — Register the providers you already use
+Step 1: Configure the providers you already use

 export LANGWATCH_API_KEY="lwp_..."